jacobsatora/microsoft-graph-docs/includes/data-connect-quickstart-07.md

 Now you have a starting point to experiment further with Microsoft Graph Data Connect.
 You can start by exploring the [documentation](/graph/data-connect-concept-overview).

-Learn how to create a PowerBI report to visualize your data from Graph Data Connect in the next step.
+Optional: Learn how to create a PowerBI report to visualize your data from Graph Data Connect in the next step.